trevorswanson/LibreChat-Android-App/README.md

 ## About

 This app is a webview for [LibreChat](https://github.com/danny-avila/LibreChat) instance Android independent app, this project is forked from [ChatGPT-android-app](https://github.com/matthaigh27/ChatGPT-android-app).
-Default webpage of this app has been set to LibreChat's GitHub Page.
+Default webpage of this app has been set to LibreChat's ~~GitHub Page~~.
 This app is optimized for LibreChat's function which is not in original project.
 For example, Social Login Oauth login support is added to this build.

+Note: Now the default webpage of the latest example [Build](https://github.com/goodair220917/LibreChat-Android-App/releases/tag/demo) has been set to LibreChat's official demo.

 ## Screenshots